Psychopathy in the workplace

-The presence of psychopathy in the workplace—although psychopaths typically represent a relatively small fraction of workplace staff—can do enormous damage when in senior management roles.
-Psychopaths are usually most common at higher levels of corporate organizations, and their actions often cause a ripple effect throughout an organization, setting the tone for an entire corporate culture.
-Examples of detrimental effects are increased bullying, conflict, stress, staff turnover and absenteeism; reduction in productivity and in social responsibility.
+While psychopaths typically represent a very small percentage of workplace staff, the presence of psychopathy in the workplace, especially within senior management, can do enormous damage.
+Indeed, psychopaths are usually most present at higher levels of corporate structure, and their actions often cause a ripple effect throughout an organization, setting the tone for an entire corporate culture.
+Examples of detrimental effects include increased bullying, conflict, stress, staff turnover, absenteeism, and reduction in both productivity and social responsibility.
 Ethical standards of entire organisations can be badly damaged if a corporate psychopath is in charge.
 A 2017 UK study found that companies with leaders who show "psychopathic characteristics" destroy shareholder value, tending to have poor future returns on equity.

-Academics refer to psychopaths in the workplace individually variously as workplace psychopaths, executive psychopaths, corporate psychopaths, business psychopaths, successful psychopaths, office psychopaths, white-collar psychopaths, industrial psychopaths, organizational psychopaths or occupational psychopaths.
+Academics refer to psychopathic individuals in organizational settings as workplace psychopaths.
 Criminal psychologist Robert D. Hare coined the term "snakes in suits" as a synonym for workplace psychopaths.

 General

 Oliver James identifies psychopathy as one of the dark triadic personality traits in the workplace, the others being narcissism and Machiavellianism.

 Workplace psychopaths are often charming to staff above their level in the workplace hierarchy but abusive to staff below their level.
 They maintain multiple personas throughout the office, presenting each colleague with a different version of themselves.

 Hare considers newspaper tycoon Robert Maxwell to have been a strong candidate as a corporate psychopath.